 If in doubt through it out, these mushrooms need cooking on high heat in an open pan to reduce the risk of gastro-intestinal upsets.

 Look-alikes include Chlorophyllum hortense, Chlorophyllum molybdites and where Eucalyptus border paddocks the white gilled Amanita pyramidifera can appear similar especially if the pyramids on the cap have washed out.
 A. pyramidifera lacks the thin walled hollow stalk of M.dolichaula.

-M.dolichaula is eaten in India, China, North Thailand and is gaining popularity in Australia.
+M.dolichaula is eaten in India, Africa, China, North Thailand and is gaining popularity in Australia.

 NUTRITIONAL AND NUTRACEUTICAL POTENTIAL OF WILD EDIBLE MACROLEPIOTOID MUSHROOMS OF NORTH INDIA